Erinpura

 Erinpura is a village in the Rajasthan state of India.
 It is located in the Sheoganj Tehsil of the Sirohi district.
 It is located near the Jawai Bandh station; the Jawai Bandh station was earlier known as Erinpura Road.

 Erinpura is also a center for weather reports.
 Historically, Erinpura was the base of two successive military units: The Jodhpur Legion and the 43rd Erinpura Regiment.

 1857 Revolt

-The Jodhpur Legion based at Erinpura started revolt on 23 August 1857, during the war called by the British "The Indian Mutiny" and nowadays called considered in India to be its First War of Independence.
+The Jodhpur Legion based at Erinpura started revolt on 23 August 1857, during the war called by the British "The Indian Mutiny" and nowadays considered in India to be its First War of Independence.
 Its troops operated in Jodhpur state for some time, in cooperation with Khushal Singh, Thakur of Auwa, who was in rebellion against the British.
 On 8 September 1857, the Legion defeated a force of local levies raised by the Raja of Jodhpur, who remained loyal to the British.